Paraphraser/PiBuilder/README.md

 The scripts **may** work on other Raspberry Pi hardware but I have no idea about, nor any interest in, other hardware platforms.
 I also have no idea about other operating systems, even if they claim to run on Raspberry Pi hardware.

 > I have nothing against either non- Raspberry Pi hardware or operating systems.
-I just want to make it clear that I can only test using the hardware I have, and that I have no intention of spinning-up other operating systems.
+I just want to make it clear that I can only test using the hardware I have.

 ## <a name="goals"> Design goals </a>